DavieDay/WordGameSolver/README.md

 My script runs very quickly, and certainly within the 30 seconds allowed in the Coutdown letters game.

 ##References

-Raw  LetterGenmerator.py
+LetterGenmerator.py
+WordGame.py

 ## This is the function that actually selects the random letters .
+The LetterGenerator is call from the WordGame to generate the letters.
-There is 3 loops as different lists of letters are needed, 1 of vowels, 1 of consonants, and 1 of all letters.
+There is 3 loops, each calling from a different lists  which are, 1 of vowels, 1 of consonants, and 1 of all letters.
+This is the easiesy way match the requirements of the rules on the letter selection.

 	for l in range(0,3):
 		random.shuffle(vowel,random.random)